Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 What is random drug testing?

-Employees are typically selected for a random drug test by a computer program or other method of randomization, and tests are conducted at unpredictable intervals throughout the year.
-Employees may be subject to more frequent random screening if they’ve previously failed a drug test, recently completed a rehabilitation program, or are in safety-sensitive roles.
+Employees are typically selected through a computer-generated random process, and tests may occur at unpredictable times throughout the year.
+Employees may be subject to more frequent random screening if they previously failed a drug test, recently completed a rehabilitation program, or are in safety-sensitive roles.

 DOT drug testing